|

 be a warning of at least several decades to take corrective action

 to deflect the object or otherwise mitigate the danger.
+2. Comets.
+Comets with short periods (less than

 20 years) will be discovered and dealt with in the same manner